Sketaful/Sketaful-s-Valheim-Adventure-Modpack/README.md

-# 18th of May 2024 NOTICE

-### So...
-I'm moving to a new apartment this weekend.
-Server will be down until middle of next week!

-# What the hell is this?
+    What the hell is this?
 *I usually make modpacks for different games I like to play, but end up modding and running servers for.
 Games like Minecraft, ARK and so on and since I'm playing a lot of Valheim I just felt it was about time to do something about it.*

 I love modding.
 It's really fun to add things that expand the gameplay and to fix things I find could be handled better.
 Mods that help me sort things make me happy, as an example.
 I also dislike cheating.
 I never really been much for the "creative mode" part of any game.
 If you get everything handled to you, then where's the fun?